Main page content

 c) Benefits and Protections.
 Upon return from FMLA leave, employees must be restored to the same job or one nearly identical to it with equivalent pay, benefits, and other employment terms and conditions.
 UT System Administration may not interfere with an individual’s FMLA rights or retaliate against someone for using or trying to use FMLA leave, opposing any practice made unlawful by the FMLA, or being involved in any proceeding under or related to the FMLA.

 d) Requesting Leave.
-Generally, employees must give HR 30-days’ advance notice of the need for FMLA leave.
-If it is not possible to give 30-days’ notice, an employee must notify HR as soon as possible, and, generally, follow UT System Administration’s usual procedures.
+Generally, employees must give OTI 30-days’ advance notice of the need for FMLA leave.
+If it is not possible to give 30-days’ notice, an employee must notify OTI as soon as possible, and, generally, follow UT System Administration’s usual procedures.

-e) Employees do not have to share a medical diagnosis but must provide enough information to HR so it can determine if the leave qualifies for FMLA protection.
-Sufficient information could include informing HR that the employee is or will be unable to perform his or her job functions, that a family member cannot perform daily activities, or that hospitalization or continuing medical treatment is necessary.
-Employees must inform HR if the need for leave is for a reason for which FMLA was previously taken or certified.
+e) Employees do not have to share a medical diagnosis but must provide enough information to OTI so it can determine if the leave qualifies for FMLA protection.
+Sufficient information could include informing OTI that the employee is or will be unable to perform his or her job functions, that a family member cannot perform daily activities, or that hospitalization or continuing medical treatment is necessary.
+Employees must inform OTI if the need for leave is for a reason for which FMLA was previously taken or certified.

-f) HR can require a certification or periodic recertification supporting the need for leave.
-If HR determines that the certification is incomplete, it must provide a written notice indicating what additional information is required.
+f) OTI can require a certification or periodic recertification supporting the need for leave.
+If OTI determines that the certification is incomplete, it must provide a written notice indicating what additional information is required.

-h) HR will notify employees if leave will be designated as FMLA leave, and if so, how much leave will be designated as FMLA leave.
+h) OTI will notify employees if leave will be designated as FMLA leave, and if so, how much leave will be designated as FMLA leave.

 i) Coordination with Other Leave Entitlement.
-Employees must use all available and applicable paid leave while taking FMLA leave, except that an employee who is receiving temporary disability benefits or workers’ compensation benefits is not required to first use applicable paid leave while receiving those benefits.
+Except for employees who are receiving temporary disability or workers’ compensation benefits, all available and applicable paid leave must be used while taking FMLA leave.
+Employees receiving temporary disability or workers’ compensation benefits may elect leave without pay rather than using paid leave.
 Similarly, the sick leave pool, when available, may be used in conjunction with and count toward the FML entitlement.
 The FMLA does not restrict or modify any federal or state antidiscrimination laws or supersede any state or local law that provides greater family or medical leave rights.
 If leave is covered by workers' compensation, ADA, or temporary disability benefits, UT System Administration may use the information obtained to determine eligibilities for those benefits to determine if leave is FMLA-qualifying.
 Employees may file a complaint with the U.S. Department of Labor, Wage and Hour Division, or, depending on the nature of the claim, may bring a private lawsuit.

-j) Contact HR at least 30 days in advance to initiate a request.
+j) Contact OTI at least 30 days in advance to initiate a request.

 a) Eligibility.
 Applies to an employee who has been employed for less than twelve months by the state or who has worked less than 1,250 hours during the twelve-month period immediately preceding the beginning of leave.